FlatTargetInk/ECE562-Software/README.md

 5. Test your new features plus all existing features
 6. Merge with mainline

+See file MVC-classes for specification on main classes

 ## License
 Unless stated otherwise all works are licensed under: